 Not all insects are bad.
 Along with repelling pests in the garden, it’s also important to attract beneficial insects.
 Beneficial insects serve many purposes.
 Bees, butterflies, and some beetles provide pollination, which increases harvests.

 Besides pollination, many beneficial insects feast on pests, making your work easier.
-For instance, when you find a tomato hornworm happily snacking on your beautiful heirloom tomatoes, have you noticed small white spikes on its back?
+For instance, when you find a tomato hornworm happily snacking on your beautiful heirloom tomatoes, have you noticed any small white spikes on its back?
 Those small spikes are actually killing the hornworm—organically.
-Parasitic wasps lay eggs on the hornworm, and as the eggs hatch, the larvae feed on the hornworm, eliminating your garden nemesis without an ounce of pesticide.
+Parasitic wasps lay eggs on the hornworm, and as the eggs hatch, the larvae feed on the hornworm.
+This eliminates your garden nemesis without an ounce of pesticide.

 Nature is amazing, isn’t it?